French Revolution: Europe outside France

-The Kingdom of Denmark adopted liberalising reforms in line with those of the French Revolution, with no direct contact.
+The Kingdom of Denmark adopted liberalising reforms in line with those of the French Revolution.
 Reform was gradual and the regime itself carried out agrarian reforms that had the effect of weakening absolutism by creating a class of independent peasant freeholders.
 Much of the initiative came from well-organised liberals who directed political change in the first half of the 19th century.

-The Constitution of Norway of 1814 was inspired by the French Revolution, and was considered to be one of the most liberal and democratic constitutions at the time.
+The Constitution of Norway of 1814 was inspired by the French Revolution and was considered to be one of the most liberal and democratic constitutions at the time.